wikimedia/mediawiki-libs-Message/README.md

 ### Messages

-Messages and their parameters are represented by newable value objects.
+Messages, and their parameters are represented by newable value objects.

 **MessageValue** represents an instance of a message, holding the key and any parameters.
 It is mutable in that parameters can be added to the object after